fleetdm/fleet/docs/Using Fleet/MDM-OS-updates.md

 ## Enforce OS updates

-You can enforce OS updates in the Fleet UI, with the Fleet API, or with the command-line interface (CLI).
+You can enforce OS updates using the Fleet UI, Fleet API, or [Fleet's GitOps workflow](https://github.com/fleetdm/fleet-gitops).

 Fleet UI: